implico/sass-core/README.md

 @include font-vw($mobile: 15px, $tablet: 13px, $desktop: 17px);
 ```

-##### Font sets with rems
+###### Font sets and rems
 When using `font-rem` mixin, you must aways specify the sizes for the desired breakpoints (because font set px sizes are taken as a base), like:
 ```sass
 @include font-rem(md, (mobile: 21px, tablet: 20px));
 ```
-Notice, that if you pass a map instead of a string as the first parameter, a default font set is assumed and the parameter is considered as font sizes.
+Notice, that if you pass a map instead of a string as the first parameter, default font set is assumed and the parameter is considered as font sizes.
 Shortly, the above code is equal to:
 ```sass
 @include font-rem((mobile: 21px, tablet: 20px));
 ```